 This should be a paragraph that describes the goals of your NMP.
 Talk about how you are managing for high quality turf and water quality.
-Remember your goal is to protect water quality while maintaining the golf course in premium condition.

 b.
 Identification of areas where nutrient applications will be made including greens, tees, fairways and roughs.